akshaykarthicks/Context-Memory/README.md

 # 🧠 Telegram-based AI Chatbot with Context Memory using n8n + Zep + OpenRouter

-This workflow implements a Telegram bot using [n8n](https://n8n.io/) that connects users to an AI assistant powered by OpenRouter (LLMs), Zep (vector memory), and Postgres.
+This workflow implements a Telegram bot using [n8n](https://n8n.io/) that connects users to an AI assistant powered by OpenRouter (LLMs), Zep and Postgres.
 It processes messages in real time and responds contextually using user-specific memory.